Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 Based on 8 beat story.

 **Smashing Ultimate**:
-A brawl to the grooves.
+A brawl for the grooves.
 Based on the damage indicator in Super Smash Bros.
 Ultimate.

 **Stella**:
 Perfect for reaching the ToP!!!!!!!!!!!!!.
 Based on THE iDOLM@STER Stella Stage.
 Includes normal (IM@S Stella Stage) and regulation (DDR/ITG) text variants.